-Public Economics, Inc., specializes in providing the following financing options: the federal Community Development Financial Institutions (CDFI) Bond Guarantee Program, financing strategy/packaging, New Markets Tax Credits (NMTCs), Qualified School Construction Bonds (QSCBs), and Qualified Zone Academy Bonds (QZABs).
-The company works with the following major types of lenders to help clients finance their projects: major national banks, nonprofit/CDFI lenders, and regional/local banks.
+Public Economics, Inc., specializes in providing the following financing options: traditional tax exempt bonds, the federal Community Development Financial Institutions (CDFI) Bond Guarantee Program, financing strategy/packaging, New Markets Tax Credits (NMTCs), Opportunity Zones, and USDA lending programs.
+The company works with the following major types of lenders to help clients finance their projects: institutional investors, major national banks, nonprofit/CDFI lenders, and regional/local banks.
 It also provides feedback on any areas of concern for charter school clients.

-Public Economics has worked with KIPP New Jersey, Uncommon Schools, Match Schools, and Brooke Schools.
-Before deciding to work with a school, Public Economics tries to establish that a school is competent and will benefit from its expertise.
-Its required minimum project size is $2 million.
+Public Economics has worked with KIPP New Jersey, KIPP St. Louis, Bridge Boston Charter School, Match Schools, Brooke Schools, North Star Academy, and many others.
+Before deciding to work with a school, Public Economics tries to establish that a school is academically and financially successful and will benefit from its expertise.
+No required minimum project size.

 |School Name||Total Project Cost||Lending Institutions||Public Subsidies Used|